Sotavento Hotel & Yacht Club - a view of the pool and breakfast area

 A Map

 I always buy a map for any travel that includes venturing outside of a major city.
 We used the Yucatan Peninsula: Riviera Maya Map by National Geographic for this trip.
-Google Maps is great, but imperfect.
-We have ended up on logging roads in Oregon before, so I now I buy a map for road trips.

 Toilet Tissue

 I hesitate to even list toilet tissue on this list because we had access to toilet paper everywhere we went.
 We visited heavy-tourist areas and areas less traveled.
 However, we also visited Playa Puerto Progreso, a beach-town north of Merida.
 If we bought drinks (alcoholic or non-alcoholic, we could use a table, chairs, and umbrella for as long as we wanted AND we would get access to the changing rooms and bathrooms.
 The bathroom had an attendand who gave you a few squares of toilet paper.
 In this case, I had enough toilet paper, but you might be more comfortable having some extra on you just in case.
-And remember, toilet paper goes in the trash can, in Mexico.

 Travel Umbrella